Is it illegal to sell a house with asbestos in the UK? It’s a good question to ask if you’re considering moving home.

 If you are buying a property with asbestos you’ll need to take into account any remedial work you may have to carry out.

-If you are not sure whether or not asbestos is an issue, your first port of call should be to have a survey carried out by a qualified chartered surveyor.
-That will help you decide if asbestos is a concern in the property.
+If you are not sure whether it’s an issue, your first port of call should be to have a survey carried out by a qualified chartered surveyor.
+That will help you decide if it is a concern in the property.

-If you have identified that asbestos exists on the property, you’ll need to consider whether it needs removing or not.
+If you have identified that it exists on the property, you’ll need to consider whether it needs removing or not.

-It will need removing if it is damaged or if you intend on renovating the area where asbestos has been found.
+It will need removing if it is damaged or if you intend on renovating the area where it has been found.

-If you need or want to remove asbestos, you should obtain a quote from a qualified asbestos removal firm prior to exchanging contracts on the property.
+If you need or want to remove it, you should obtain a quote from a qualified asbestos removal firm prior to exchanging contracts on the property.

 Once you have a quote, you can use this to potentially negotiate a lower buying price if you did not know about the asbestos when you made your offer.